openvinotoolkit/openvino/src/bindings/js/node/README.md

 ## Live Sample

-You can run this sample in the browser, no installation is required.
+You can run the following sample in the browser, no installation is required.
 [Codesandbox](https://codesandbox.io/) is a free online service with limited resources.
 For optimal performance and more control,  it is recommended to run the sample locally.

 - [hello-classification-sample](https://codesandbox.io/p/devbox/openvino-node-hello-classification-sample-djl893)